Didstopia/Nuklear/Readme.md

 ```
 IMPORTANT: Every time you include "nuklear.h" you have to define the same optional flags.
 This is very important; not doing it either leads to compiler errors, or even worse, stack corruptions.

+## Usage (fork specific)

+See the [example project](https://github.com/hbiblia/Nuklear/tree/master/demo/sdl_native) for more information.

+Note that the bundled version of `SDL2_gfx` should be used instead of any other publicly available versions, as the modifications made to this library are required for this fork to work properly.

 ## Gallery